Majesticats/Its-not-Mappening/Doccumentation/Team Charter.md

 The roles will be listed as follows:

- - Alex:​
+- Alex:
-  - Programmer
+ - ​Programmer
  - Visual Effects support

- - Bruce:​
+- Bruce:
-  - Doccumentation
+ - ​Doccumentation
  - Presentation

  - Gowan:
   - Visual effects